Pre-termination negotiations and settlement agreements

 Undue pressure is the most likely of the above examples to occur.
 It is undue pressure if your employer says that if the offer is not accepted then your employment will be terminated.

 Undue pressure also includes not giving the employee enough time to consider and take advice on a formal written offer.
 As a general rule, notice for a pre-termination agreement should be no less than 10 days.

 If you experience any of the above treatment during discussions with your employer you should keep a note of what happens as this could be used later in a claim against your employer.

 If a settlement agreement is reached you should ensure that it’s laid out in writing.
 It’s not enough to just have the terms of your severance verbally negotiated.
 One of the legal requirements of settlement agreements is that you get independent legal advice on the terms.
 So you need to show your legal adviser the written terms.

 By signing a settlement agreement, you will be unable to bring any legal claims against your employer, which are listed in the settlement agreement.
 This is why it is so important to get proper legal advice on settlement agreements.

 If you need assistance with pre-termination negotiations or advice on a settlement agreement, Slater and Gordon Lawyers can help.
-Call us for assistance with negotiating the termination of your employment on freephone 0800 916 9060 or contact us online.
+Call us for assistance with negotiating the termination of your employment on or and we'll call you.